cyverse-gis/cyverse-stac/README.md

 Docker-compose.yml launches a series of containerized services.

-Docker image: `ghcr.io/stac-utils/pgstac:v0.6.12`.
+Container name: `stac-db`.
 This container provides a PostgreSQL database with the PGStac extension.
 Purpose: Stores the spatiotemporal data for both app-sqlalchemy and app-pgstac.
 Key Features: Preconfigured for geospatial data processing (using postgis and PGStac).
 Exposes the database on port 5439 (mapped to the host's port).

-Docker image: `ghcr.io/stac-utils/stac-fastapi:main-sqlalchemy`.
+Container name: `stac-fastapi-sqlalchemy`.
 This container runs the stac-fastapi (rest api) and uses [SQL Alchemy](https://www.sqlalchemy.org/), a Python SQL toolkit and object relational mapper mapped to a STAC `.json` Collection and `.geojson` Feature Collection.
 This container waits for the postgresql database to start before launching.
 It uses a `wait-for-it.sh` script to wait for the postgresql database at port 5432.
 It exposes to port 8081 where is receives requests from nginx reverse proxy.

-Docker image: `ghcr.io/stac-utils/stac-fastapi:main-pgstac`.
+Container name: `stac-fastapi-pgstac`.
 This container is similar to the 'sql alchecmy' container.
 It currently does not launch (exit code 127 which means there is problem with `COMMAND`) and is not set up to communcate with the nginx reverse proxy.
 Perhaps it is redundant or not useful for our purposes????

-Docker image:
+Container name: `loadcyverse-sqlalchemy`.
+This container's whole purpose to load STAC metadata (`collection.json` & `index.geojson`) into the postgresql database.
+It runs the `ingest_cyverse.py` script to put the data into the database.
+The `ingest_cyverse.py` script uses the file `api_collections.txt` as part of the ingest.

 There are two configuration files which need to be updated:

 `docker-compose.yaml` - provisions the deployment of a [PostgreSQL](https://www.postgresql.org/docs/) database and